-- Leaving harassing or unwanted notes under someone's door - Constantly texting or calling someone who does not wish to communicate with you - Posting information, whether it be true or false, on a website for the purpose of embarrassing, scaring or harming someone - Tracking someone's schedule or activities on a social networking site for the purpose of following them or intimidating them - Hacking and/or monitoring a person's computer, emails or social networking profiles - Posting pictures of someone online to try to embarrass or scare them
+- Leaving harassing or unwanted notes under someone's door or on their dry erase board - Constantly checking someone's online profile to keep watch on their activities - Constantly texting or calling someone who does not wish to communicate with you - Posting information, whether it be true or false, on a website for the purpose of embarrassing, scaring or harming someone - Tracking someone's schedule or activities on a social networking site for the purpose of following them or intimidating them - Hacking and/or monitoring a person's computer, emails or social networking profiles - Posting pictures of someone online to try to embarrass or scare them

-If you are engaged in any of these behaviors or are being harassed, please contact Counseling and Psychological Services, to get help and support at 860.685.3217.

-Stalking incidents can be reported to Public Safety at 860.685.2345 or the Middletown Police at 860.638.4141
+If you are engaged in any of these behaviors or are being harassed, please contact Counseling and Psychological Services to get help and support at 860.685.2910.
+Stalking incidents can be reported to Public Safety at 860.685.2345.